coderefinery/documentation/_episodes/01-motivation.md

 - Why is project documentation important?
 - What are the features of a useful documentation?
 - Why are some projects lacking useful documentation
-- How can we motivate developers to contribute documentation?
+- How can we motivate developers to contribute to the documentation?

 ---